 This historic and luxurious pousada, set in the Estremoz Castle, was built for Queen Santa Isabel.
 From the gardens and pool of this magnificent hotel, you’ll enjoy unparalleled panoramic views of Estremoz and the Alentejo plain.
 You’ll feel like a royalty in the four-poster beds.

 This well-appointed and cozy traditional Alentejo house offers you a genuine and comfortable stay.
 The outdoor pool is shaded by trees in their white-washed back garden.
-Restaurants are walking distance from the property.

 This lovely manor house boasts one of the best views you’ll enjoy on the entire trip.
 With the tranquility provided by the hotel, the hosts and the breathtaking views, this hotel is the perfect ending to come down from your exhilarating trip.